Faculty & Staff Achievements

 5 Things to Know about Dean Fung

-Eileen Chia-Ching Fung is the new interim dean of the College of Arts and Sciences.
+Eileen Chia-Ching Fung is the new dean of the College of Arts and Sciences.
 Let’s get to know her.

 - Dean Fung has something in common with a third of USF students.
 She is first in her family to graduate from college.
 (Dean Fung is the daughter of Chinese immigrants.)